 Firearm Possession Lawyers

-Davidson Gregory Tralenberg is the best criminal law firm in Edmonton who can represent you in court if you are charged with a firearm offence.
-We have over 29 years of experience defending clients in court to mitigate and prevent the severe consequences of firearms offences.
+Davidson Gregory is the best criminal law firm in Edmonton who can represent you in court if you are charged with a firearm offence.
+We have 32 years of experience defending clients in court to mitigate and prevent the severe consequences of firearms offences.
 We can help individuals from anywhere in Western Canada and the Northwest Territories.
 If you’re unable to reach our Edmonton offices for a consultation, we are able to discuss your matter at your convenience via telephone or the online video platform of your choice (Zoom, Microsoft Teams, etc).
 Where appropriate, we can also arrange travel to you.
 Our aim is to ensure that you can access legal advice as easily as possible.

 Unlike in the United States, Canadian law does not recognize a constitutional right, or even a legal right, to bear firearms.
 In order to avoid charges, individuals are expected to comply with the Criminal Code and Firearms Act laws and regulations.
 First and foremost, this means obtaining a firearms licence.